 In this easy to follow guide, we’ll show you how to play guitar songs using tablature, step-by-step.

-You’ll learn what each of the lines are, what the numbers mean and how to read it while playing along on your guitar.
+You’ll learn what each of the lines are, what the numbers mean and how to read it while playing along.

 OK, let’s get to it….

-Learning to read guitar tabs is probably one of the best things you can do if you’re a beginner (other than mastering guitar skills/techniques).
+Learning this is probably one of the best things you can do if you’re a beginner (other than mastering guitar skills/techniques).

 It allows you to read music without having to know traditional music theory and notation.
 It’s an intuitive way to know what you’re supposed to play.